adrien-sk/Intersecting-Rectangles/README.md

 If you have Visual Studio installed, you should be able to easily do the following from Visual Studio directly :
 - Explore the code.
 - Build the application.
-- Run the "IntersectingRectangles" application project.
+- Run the **IntersectingRectangles.Tests** Unit tests project.
-- Run the "IntersectingRectangles.Tests" Unit tests project.
+- Run the **IntersectingRectangles** application project.

 ## Without Visual Studio

-Clone this repository and open the folder
+With command line : Clone this repository and open the folder
 ```sh
 git clone https://github.com/adrien-sk/Intersecting-Rectangles.git
 ```